CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ---

 ## response conditions
-Conditions can be a simple string, a key and an int, a key and a string, a key and an array, or a key and an object.
+Conditions can be a simple string with no other values, a key and an int, a key and a string, a key and an array, or a key and an object.
 Arrays and objects can nest with each other and can contain any other condition.

 The following keys and simple strings are available:

 ### "and" (array)
 `true` if every condition in the array is true.
-Can be used to create complex condition tests, like "[INTELLIGENCE 10+][PERCEPTION 12+] Your jacket is torn.
-Did you leave that scrap of fabric behind?"
+Can be used to create complex condition tests, like `"[INTELLIGENCE 10+][PERCEPTION 12+] Your jacket is torn.
+Did you leave that scrap of fabric behind?"`

 ### "or" (array)
 `true` if every condition in the array is true.
-Can be used to create complex condition tests, like "[STRENGTH 9+] or [DEXTERITY 9+] I'm sure I can handle one zombie."
+Can be used to create complex condition tests, like `"[STRENGTH 9+] or [DEXTERITY 9+] I'm sure I can handle one zombie."`

 ### "not" (object)
 `true` if the condition in the object or string is false.
-Can be used to create complex conditions test by negating other conditions, for text such as "[INTELLIGENCE 7-] Hitting the reactor with a hammer should shut it off safely, right?"
+Can be used to create complex conditions test by negating other conditions, for text such as `"[INTELLIGENCE 7-] Hitting the reactor with a hammer should shut it off safely, right?"`

 ### "u_has_any_trait" (array)
 `true` if the player character has any trait or mutation in the array.
 Used to check multiple traits.